OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-transport-library.md

 ### A.2 ST22 compressed video run guide

-A typical workflow for processing an MTL ST22 compressed stream with FFMpeg is outlined in the following steps: Initially, FFMpeg reads a YUV frame from the input source, then forwards the frame to a codec to encode the raw video into a compressed codec stream.
+A typical workflow for processing an MTL ST22 compressed stream with FFmpeg is outlined in the following steps: Initially, FFmpeg reads a YUV frame from the input source, then forwards the frame to a codec to encode the raw video into a compressed codec stream.
 Finally, the codec stream is sent to the MTL ST22 plugin.
-The MTL ST22 plugin constructs the codec stream and transmits it as ST2110-22 RTP packets, adhering to the standard.
+The MTL ST22 plugin constructs the codec stream and transmits it as ST 2110-22 RTP packets, adhering to the standard.
 In addition to the JPEG XS stream, the MTL ST22 plugin is capable of supporting various other common compressed codecs, including H264, H265, and HEVC, among others.

 #### A.2.1 St22 output

-Reading from a yuv stream from local source file, encode with h264 codec and sending a st2110-22 codestream on "239.168.85.20:20000" with payload_type 112:
+Reading from a yuv stream from local source file, encode with h264 codec and sending a ST 2110-22 codestream on "239.168.85.20:20000" with payload_type 112:

 ```bash
 ffmpeg -stream_loop -1 -video_size 1920x1080 -f rawvideo -pix_fmt yuv420p -i yuv420p_1080p.yuv -filter:v fps=59.94 -c:v libopenh264 -p_port 0000:af:01.1 -p_sip 192.168.96.3 -p_tx_ip 239.168.85.20 -udp_port 20000 -payload_type 112 -f mtl_st22 -